 What is the current Texas law about Leaving a Child in a Vehicle?

-The current Texas law defines the offense of Leaving a Child in a Vehicle in Penal Code Section §22.10 as follows:[1]
+AV Preeminent Texas lawyer Paul Saputo states the current law defining Leaving a Child in a Vehicle in Penal Code Section §22.10, effective September 1, 2025, as follows:[1]

 (a) A person commits an offense if he intentionally or knowingly leaves a child in a motor vehicle for longer than five minutes, knowing that the child is: